lahiruherath/lahiruherath.github.io/index.md

 <p style='text-align: justify;'>

-Key responsibilities are identifying and implementing automation solutions in manufacturing processes and to design and modify machinery & systems to further improve the Quality/ SMV (Standard minute value) of the garment to optimize capacity and cost.
+<i>Key responsibilities are identifying and implementing automation solutions in manufacturing processes and to design and modify machinery & systems to further improve the Quality/ SMV (Standard minute value) of the garment to optimize capacity and cost.
 To manage the automation department workforce, manage the budgets adhering to the development T&A’s.
-Please see projects for further information
+Please see projects for further information.</i>
 </p>

 Title       | Description